 Skip to content

 From ancient times mankind has looked to the heavens, gazing upon the beauty and majestic order of the stars, pondering the harmony of the cosmos and man’s place in it.
-This course explores Western astronomy from antiquity to the Copernican revolution.
+This course explores Western astronomy from antiquity to our own spacefaring age.

 MAX.
 NR PARTICIPANTS: 8